pojntfx/networked-linux-memsync/docs/notes.md

 - Comparing mount vs. migration API performance
   - It is interesting to look at how the migration API performs compared to the single-phase mount API
   - The mounts API should have a shorter total latency, but a higher "downtime" since it needs to initialize the device first
-- Comparing it to RegionFS, An existing remote memory system
+- Comparing this API to RegionFS, an existing remote memory system
   - A similar approach was made in RegionFS[@aguilera2018remoteregions]
   - RegionFS is implemented as a kernel module, but it is functionally similar to how this API exposes a NBD device for memory interaction
   - In RegionFS, the regions file system is mounted to a path, which then exposes regions as virtual files